How to Climb the Corporate Ladder as a New Manager

 We know the list is long.
 Welcome to managing others!
 “Yes” answers indicate that you have the basic qualities necessary and the motivation to become an effective manager.
 “No” answer highlight areas for improvement if you want new managers to climb the corporate ladder of success.

 2. Be Eager to Learn and Develop Your Talents

 The best managers are always open to new and challenging experiences that they can learn from.
 Seek out the advice of others on how you can improve and then act upon it.
-Experience will be your teacher…learn by doing, by observing and by working with others.
+Experience will be your teacher — learn by doing, learn by observing, and learn by working with others.

 3. Welcome New Leadership Challenges

 Be ready to volunteer for tough jobs but be smart about which ones you choose to take on.
 You want to foster a reputation for someone who is confident (and able) to take on difficult assignments.
 You can learn much from stretch goals but beware of the risks.

 Assess carefully what development opportunities the new position has to offer and how good a fit it is with who you are and what you want.
 Take on a job where your strengths are really needed but where your weaknesses will not create problems.
 In general, if you cannot show positive results within 6 months, the new job will not be one that moves you up the ladder.
 Look for another challenge that suits you and the organization better.

 The Bottom Line

 While there are some nuanced differences between being a manager and a leader, there are significant differences between being an individual contributor and a new manager of people.
 Individual contributors are responsible for their own success and development while managers are responsible for the collective success of others.
 If you want to move up the ladder of success, know your strengths and weaknesses, be eager to learn, and proactively take on new challenges.